 You must submit an application even if you do not wish to attend a graduation ceremony.

-For information about the deadlines that you need to meet, collecting your guest tickets, collecting your regalia, the graduation ceremony, and other graduation events, please visit your graduation ceremony guide page:
+For information about the deadlines that you need to meet, collecting your guest tickets, collecting your regalia, the graduation ceremony, and associated events:

 Graduation Ceremony Dates, and Application Dates